 - i.
 Future cash flows in respect of above, if any, is determinable only on receipt of judgment/ decisions pending with relevant authorities. - ii.
 The above amounts are without the amount involved in the appeal preferred by the Department, if any, and further applicable interest on the demand. - iii.
 In Case of Subsidiary Company Hans Ispat Limited- M/s Krishna Fuels, a supplier of scrap has filed a Civil Suit in the year 2009 before the Court of Principal Senior Civil Judge, Gandhidham against the Company for recovery of Rs.
 1.03 Crore (Principal outstanding amount of Rs.
 0.84 Crore and Interest thereon).
-Thereafter, the matter was transferred to the Hone'ble Commercial Court, Rajkot and the Hon'ble Commercial Court, Rajkot has ex-parte passed an order dated 23rd December, 2017 for decree amount of Rs.
-0.84 crore and interest at the rate of 8% per annum and costs.
-The Company came to know about the abovesaid facts when the Company was served with Commercial Execution Petition No. 2/2018 before the Commercial Court at Rajkot in March, 2018.
-The Company has filed appeal before the Hon'ble Gujarat High Court and the Hon'ble Gujarat High Court vide order dated 30th July, 2018 quashed and set aside the order of Hon'ble Commercial Court and remitted the matter to Hon'ble Commercial Court, Rajkot for fresh decision.
-Now the matter is pending before Hon'ble Commercial Court, Rajkot for further hearing.
-Subsequently, the matter was transfered to Bhuj-Kuchchh and it is pending for futher hearing. - iv.
+Thereafter, the matter was transferred to the Hone'ble Commercial Court, Rajkot and the Hon'ble Commercial Court, Rajkot has ex-parte passed an order dated December 23, 2017 for decree amount of Rs.
+0.84 Crore and interest at the rate of 8% per annum and costs.
+The company came to know about the abovesaid facts when the company was served with Commercial Execution Petition No. 2/2018 before the Commercial Court at Rajkot in March, 2018.
+The company has filed appeal before the Hon'ble Gujarat High Court and the Hon'ble Gujarat High Court vide order dated July 30, 2018 quashed and set aside the order of Hon'ble Commercial Court and remitted the matter to Hon'ble Commercial Court, Rajkot for fresh decision.
+Thereafter, the matter was pending before Hon'ble Commercial Court, Rajkot.
+Subsequently, in June, 2019, the matter was transferred to Civil Court, Gandhidham and it is pending for further hearing. - iv.
 It is learnt that the Hon'ble ITAT has passed the order and "Order giving effect of the ITAT order" has not been received by the group and therefore the exact amount is subject to the said order and its accounting in the books of accounts.